James Jarvaise: Art career

 In 1958 Museum of Modern Art curator Dorothy Canning Miller selected James Jarvaise for inclusion in the museum's Sixteen Americans exhibition (December 1958 – February 1959).
 His work exhibited alongside Jay deFeo, Jasper Johns, Ellsworth Kelly, Robert Rauschenberg and Frank Stella), with the potential to launch his career to great heights.
 However, life got in the way.
 A teaching job, a growing family and a desire for a less urban lifestyle took priority.
 Jarvaise did not become a household name.
 All the same he continued with his art.

 In 2012, Louis Stern Fine Arts set out to remedy Jarvaise's obscurity with their "James Jarvaise And The Hudson River Series" exhibition.
+A 98-page catalogue was produced.

 His most recent exhibition, "James Jarvaise: Collages Redux" at Louis Stern Fine Arts featured a selection of his latest work from 1989-2013.
 The show earned him a positive review on KCRW ArtTalk by Hunter Drohojowska-Philp.
 The review praises the work for being the most youthful art on exhibit in April 2015.
 James Jarvaise was 91 and energetically attended the opening.

 His paintings and collages can be found at the Smithsonian in Washington, DC and the MoMA in New York.
 Albright Knox Gallery purchased Hudson River School Series # 30 in 1957.
 Carnegie Museum of Art acquired Hudson River School Series # 16, 1957 the same year.
 The Hirshhorn Museum and Sculpture Garden at the Smithsonian Museum of American Art in Washington DC houses several unique works by James Jarvaise.
 The Museum of Modern Art in New York City owns Hudson River School Painting #32.
 Los Angeles County Museum of Art (LACMA) currently has two James Jarvaise paintings in their permanent collection.
 The AD&A Gallery, University of California, Santa Barbara acquired Hudson River School Series #59 from the Ruth Schaffner Collection in 1986.